sombek/home-recipes/docs/Sesame-Ground-Chicken.md

 - Cook the rice in a pot with water
 - Once cooked, add 1/4 cup of rice vinegar

-## Steamed Broccoli Instructions 🥦
+## Steamed Broccoli Instructions 🥦 (if available)

 - Cut the broccoli into florets
 - Steam for 5 minutes
 - Serve with sesame seeds
 - no need to add salt, the sauce is salty enough

+## Office Lunch Box Portion 🍱

+- 150g of rice
+- 200g of chicken
+- sprinkle sesame seeds
+- sprinkle black sesame seeds